How Keno Payouts Work

 - The paytable is specific to both the number of spots you played and the casino or lottery you're playing at

-- Higher match counts pay exponentially more because they're exponentially rarer
+- Higher match counts pay a lot more because they're much harder to hit

 Reading a Keno Pay Table